Parti canadien: Parti Patriote

-In 1826 the party took the name of Parti Patriote, reflecting a much stronger sense of French-Canadian nationalism and a change of strategy.
+In 1826, the party took the name of Parti Patriote, reflecting a much stronger sense of French-Canadian nationalism and a change of strategy.
 The Patriotes largely favoured agriculture over commercialism and blocked many economic projects led by their adversaries.
-The party succeeded in delaying development of British capitalism within the colony, however their positions were often seen as unclear, and the new strategy was considered too radical even by some of its members, most notably John Neilson, who eventually left the party in 1830.
+The party succeeded in delaying development of British capitalism within the colony.
+However, their positions were often seen as unclear.
+The party's new strategy was considered too radical even by some of its members, most notably John Neilson, who eventually left the party in 1830.

-In 1834 Papineau and the Parti Patriote created the Ninety-Two Resolutions; an extensive list of demands for political reform which was sent to the British government.
+In 1834, Papineau and the Parti Patriote created the Ninety-Two Resolutions; an extensive list of demands for political reform which was sent to the British government.
 The British government ignored the resolutions for over three years until in 1837 it countered the Parti Patriote's requests with ten resolutions of its own, called the Russel Resolutions, while rejecting all proposed ninety-two resolutions made by Papineau and his party.
 These resolutions allowed the colony governor to obtain budgetary estimates without vote of the assembly, which brought about verbal and physical violence, and eventually led to the Rebellions of 1837.
 After the rebellions, many patriotes were exiled, hanged, or had their houses set ablaze, which marked the end of the party.
 However many party members became active members in politics of the new Province of Canada.